Jumma Khan: Personal life and death

-After the 0–1 loss of Kolkata Mohammedan in the Calcutta Football League championship match against rivals Mohun Bagan in 1944 due to "treachery" of some fellow players, Khan had reportedly experienced psychological shock, and was later attacked by tuberculosis, from which he died in his hometown Quetta in 1949.
-He had reportedly come back in Calcutta in 1945 to approach the club authorities of his club, but was unable to get help.
+After the 0–1 loss of Kolkata Mohammedan in the Calcutta Football League championship match against rivals Mohun Bagan in 1944 due to "treachery" of some fellow players, Khan had reportedly experienced psychological shock, and was later attacked by tuberculosis, from which he died in his hometown Quetta in 1948.
+He had reportedly come back to Calcutta in 1945 to approach the club authorities of his club for treatment, but was unable to get any help.

 In May 1950, a football tournament was held in his memory in Quetta.